kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Twitter

-- The Twitter suggestions continued.
+- The Twitter suggestions and odd communication continued.
 - They were things like he was coming over, we would go out, he would ask me out, that he really liked me, would he get English ham or Spanish jamon for his dinner.
 - I tweeted irreverence back, and it was quite amusing at times.

 ## Love

 - I was so high on this feeling of being in love, it felt real to me.
-- How else could I explain how I was feeling all the time, it was 24 hours a day.
+- How else could I explain how I was feeling all the time, it was 24 hours a day?
-- I thought continuously about him, I felt extremely sexually aroused all the time, even in other classes.
+- I thought continuously about him, I felt extremely sexually aroused all the time, even in other classes like choir for example.
 - I can't imagine what people must have been thinking.
 - I was feeling something I had never felt before in my life, it was really powerful.
 - I had no idea I was being drugged.
 None.
-- I didn't understand why he wasn't talking to me directly but I was prepared to excuse it because of the feelings.
+- I didn't understand why the trumpet teacher wasn't talking to me directly but I was prepared to excuse it because of the feelings.

 ## Work stress

 - Work is becoming extremely stressful and I'm not able to handle the things that are going on there.
+- I'm being bullied there too, I'm not sure why.
+- I'm doing my best to do a good job but feel like the men are trying to get me to leave.
+- It has all started because I corrected some instructions that were written by one of the men and he took offense at my corrections, even though we were getting complaints about them.
+- It felt like there was more to it.
+- The stress of being bullied at the conservatory, and the feelings of being high and anxious, made me unable to deal with any of this properly.

 ## Penultimate class